Multipartite entanglement generation in coupled microcavity arrays: Parameter maps for phased W states

 In Section \ref{sec:symmetrysteering}, we explore the possibility of generating phased W states using local coherent excitation with individually tunable phases at each lattice site.
 In Fig.~\ref{fig:map3phased}, parameter maps are shown for the state

-Choosing optimal parameters for the targeted generation yields a fidelity of about $76\,\%$.
+where the phases are $\phi_1=\phi_2=0$, and $\phi_3=\pi$.
 The order of the three phases is reflected in phases of the pump terms, where only the relative phases between the pumps eventually determine the excited state.
+Choosing optimal parameters for the targeted generation yields a fidelity of about $83\,\%$.